MicrosoftDocs/power-automate-docs/articles/desktop-flows/create-flow.md

    ![Screenshot of the field to search for actions.](media\design-flow\action-search.png)

-1. If there isn't an existing connection to your machine, the action will prompt you to create a new one.
+1. If there isn't an existing connection to your machine, the action prompts you to create one.
 You can find more information regarding triggering flows on machines in [Manage machines](manage-machines.md).

    ![Screenshot of the machine connection settings.](media\design-flow\machine-connection-settings.png)

-1. In the action, under **Run mode** select **Attended (runs when you're signed in)** and under Desktop flow select **Create a new desktop flow**.
+1. In the action, under **Run mode**, select **Attended (runs when you're signed in)** and then under Desktop flow, select **Create a new desktop flow**.

    ![Screenshot of the properties of the Run a flow built with Power Automate Desktop action.](media\design-flow\run-desktop-flow-v2-action-properties.png)

-1. Enter a desktop flow name or one will be generated and select **Launch app**.
+1. Enter a desktop flow name or one will be generated and then select **Launch app**.

    ![Screenshot of flow name field in the Build a desktop flow dialog.](media\design-flow\build-desktop-flow-dialog.png)